matthewcosgrove/poc-gcp-maven-private-repo/README.md

 This project is created as a PoC of deploying a Spring Boot app with a Maven set up to a private repo on GCP as created by https://github.com/renaudcerrato/appengine-maven-repository

-It was created by selecting a Maven project from http://start.spring.io/ (it's bare bones without any additional dependencies added)
+It was created by selecting a Maven project from http://start.spring.io/ (it is bare bones without any additional dependencies added)

 For the Gradle equivalent see [poc-gcp-gradle-private-repo](https://github.com/matthewcosgrove/poc-gcp-gradle-private-repo)